VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/guides.md

 2. Save the value of **Authorization** field.
 This is the generated JWT.

-You can generate a different JWT with different authorizations at any time.
-In production environments, the authorizations must be as minimal as possible.

 #### Step 3: Configure authorization

 After the basic authentication is set up you need to specify your access for API